 If it would make things more comfortable, consider asking a trusted friend or family member to go along to the appointment.
 They can provide additional insights and help you remember details or even take notes.
 Even if they don’t go into the actual visit with the doctor, they can provide support on the way and talk about how it went afterward.

-What to Expect for Your First Psychiatry Appointment
+What to Expect During Your First Psychiatry Appointment

 What a person can expect from their first psychiatry appointment varies with different providers.
 Usually, the first session lasts 30-60 minutes and is focused on gathering personal and family history, discussing symptoms, and forming an initial diagnosis.
 Many psychiatrists will be able to provide a diagnosis and prescribe medication at the initial visit.
 Some visits may be longer.